RichardLitt/awesome-fantasy/README.md

 * [Sword and Citadel](http://www.goodreads.com/book/show/40995.Sword_and_Citadel)
 * [Urth of the New Sun](http://www.goodreads.com/book/show/60215.The_Urth_of_the_New_Sun)

-> Recently voted the greatest fantasy of all time, after The Lord of the Rings and The Hobbit, Gene Wolfe's The Book of the New Sun is an extraordinary epic, set a million years in the future, on an Earth transformed in mysterious and wondrous ways, in a time when our present culture is no longer even a memory.
-Severian, the central character, is a torturer, exiled from his guild after falling in love with one of his victims, and journeying to the distant city of Thrax, armed with his ancient executioner's sword, Terminus Est. This edition contains the second two volumes of this four volume novel, The Sword of the Lictor and The Citadel of the Autarch.
+> "Recently voted the greatest fantasy of all time, after The Lord of the Rings and The Hobbit, Gene Wolfe's The Book of the New Sun is an extraordinary epic, set a million years in the future, on an Earth transformed in mysterious and wondrous ways, in a time when our present culture is no longer even a memory.
+Severian, the central character, is a torturer, exiled from his guild after falling in love with one of his victims, and journeying to the distant city of Thrax, armed with his ancient executioner's sword, Terminus Est. This edition contains the second two volumes of this four volume novel, The Sword of the Lictor and The Citadel of the Autarch."

 #### [Children of Húrin](http://www.goodreads.com/book/show/821431.The_Children_of_H_rin) *by [J.R.R.
 Tolkien](https://en.wikipedia.org/wiki/J._R._R._Tolkien)* [3.9]

 The Lord of the Rings is a quest; the Hobbit a children's tale; the Silmarillion a history.
 This is one of the few novels, a story that shows the life of a tortured individual.
 This story borrows heavily from Scandinavian lore, and presents Turin as one of the most tragic of all of Tolkien's creations.
 It is my favourite story from all of his books, and I think it has the most advanced and beautiful look into the world of Middle Earth as a whole. - [@RichardLitt](https://github.com/RichardLitt)

-> There are tales of Middle-earth from times long before The Lord of the Rings, and the story told in this book is set in the great country that lay beyond the Grey Havens in the West: lands where Treebeard once walked, but which were drowned in the great cataclysm that ended the First Age of the World.
+> "There are tales of Middle-earth from times long before The Lord of the Rings, and the story told in this book is set in the great country that lay beyond the Grey Havens in the West: lands where Treebeard once walked, but which were drowned in the great cataclysm that ended the First Age of the World.
 >
 > In that remote time Morgoth, the first Dark Lord, dwelt in the vast fortress of Angband, the Hells of Iron, in the North; and the tragedy of Túrin and his sister Nienor unfolded within the shadow of the fear of Angband and the war waged by Morgoth against the lands and secret cities of the Elves.
 >
 > Their brief and passionate lives were dominated by the elemental hatred that Morgoth bore them as the children of Húrin, the man who had dared to defy and to scorn him to his face.
 Against them he sent his most formidable servant, Glaurung, a powerful spirit in the form of a huge wingless dragon of fire.
 Into this story of brutal conquest and flight, of forest hiding-places and pursuit, of resistance with lessening hope, the Dark Lord and the Dragon enter in direly articulate form.
 Sardonic and mocking, Glaurung manipulated the fates of Túrin and Nienor by lies of diabolic cunning and guile, and the curse of Morgoth was fulfilled.
 >
 > The earliest versions of this story by J.R.R.
 Tolkien go back to the end of the First World War and the years that followed; but long afterwards, when The Lord of the Rings was finished, he wrote it anew and greatly enlarged it in complexities of motive and character: it became the dominant story in his later work on Middle-earth.
 But he could not bring it to a final and finished form.
-In this book Christopher Tolkien has constructed, after long study of the manuscripts, a coherent narrative without any editorial invention.
+In this book Christopher Tolkien has constructed, after long study of the manuscripts, a coherent narrative without any editorial invention."

 #### [The Deed of Paksenarrion](https://www.goodreads.com/book/show/96281.The_Deed_of_Paksenarrion) *by [Elizabeth Moon](https://en.wikipedia.org/wiki/Elizabeth_Moon)* [4.3]